anamidev/cart-calculator/README.md

 Example:

-Assuming we calculate our cart in USD ($), we want to have our secondary prices in EUR (€).
-We must check the USD ($) rate to EUR (€) and set the secondary rate accordingly.
+Assuming we calculate our cart in USD, we want to have our secondary prices in EUR.
+We must check the USD rate to EUR and set the secondary rate accordingly.

 - primary currency - 1 (default)
 - secondary currency - 0.92 (set)